ibm-cloud-docs/openwhisk/feeds_custom.md

 ### Hooks

-With the hooks pattern, a feed is set up by using a [webhook](https://en.wikipedia.org/wiki/Webhook) that is exposed by another service.
+With the hooks pattern, a feed is set up by using a [webhook](https://en.wikipedia.org/wiki/Webhook){: external} that is exposed by another service.
 In this strategy, a webhook is configured on an external service to POST directly to a URL to fire a trigger.
 This method is by far the easiest and most attractive option for implementing low-frequency feeds.

 For example, the [GitHub package](/docs/openwhisk?topic=cloud-functions-pkg_github)  and the [Push Notification package](/docs/openwhisk?topic=cloud-functions-pkg_push_notifications) use a webhook.